 What I Like: Everything you need to be successful with the program is available to download.
 The nutrition plan.
 The quick-start guide.
 The workout calendar.
 You also are a part of the Team Beachbody Club, offering additional resources such as personalized meal plans, a personal support coach, and online goal trackers.

-What I Don’t Like: The newer Beachbody programs are not available in your On Demand member library unless you purchase the program.
+What I Don’t Like: The newest Beachbody program is not available in your On Demand member library unless you purchase early access.
+It becomes available in your On Demand library about 2-3 months after initial release.

 EMG Live online classes are recordings of fitness classes from all over the world.
 They offer some unique classes that you wouldn’t have access to in your area without EMG Live.